Best Local Food In Ubud Bali

 Nasi Goreng is a popular Indonesian fried rice dish that is a staple in Ubud.
 The dish is typically made with leftover rice that is stir-fried with a mixture of vegetables, egg, and meat (usually chicken or shrimp).
 The dish is typically served with prawn crackers and is a comfort food that will leave you feeling satisfied.

-TRENDING: Discover The Best Padang Food In Bali: A Culinary Journey Through Spices And Flavors!
+TRENDING: The Best Food Court In Bali: A Culinary Journey Through Exotic Flavors And Local Delights

 🍵 Jamu: Balinese Herbal Drink